ubc-library-rc/rc-docs/docs/importingNewsletterSubscribers.md

 ![](/assets/images/filter_button.png)
 14. In the filter dialog box, unselect "(Select All)".
 Select "Yes", then click "OK".
 ![](/assets/images/filter_popup.png)
-15. Copy the entire table.
+15. Select and copy the data within the "Email Address", "First Name", "Last Name", and "Faculty" columns, including column headers.
 16. Login to Mailchimp (https://mailchimp.com/).
 See documentation for username and password.
-17. On the right-hand side of the Audience page, click on "View Contacts".
+17. On the right-hand side of the "Audience" page, click "View Contacts".
 ![](/assets/images/view_contacts.png)
-18. Click on "Add contacts", then "Import contacts".
+18. Click "Add contacts", then "Import contacts".
 ![](/assets/add_import_contacts.png)
-19. On the Where do you want to import contacts from? page, select "Copy/paste from file".
+19. On the "Where do you want to import contacts from?" page, select "Copy/paste from file".
 ![](/assets/copy_paste_file.png)
 20. Click "Continue" in the lower right-hand corner of the page.
 21. Paste the data into the "Paste contact info" box.